 Update February 2021: Re-building is still underway to restore the Wangduephodrang Dzong to its former glory.

 Today we visit the Punakha Dzong, which once served as the old capital of Bhutan.
-This remarkable fortress is built in 1637 between two rivers and has survived several fires and glacial floods.
+This remarkable fortress was built in 1637 between two rivers and has survived several fires and glacial floods.
 A procession known as the Punakha Serda is held every February.
 It commemorates the victory over the Tibetans.
-From there, it’s just 45 minutes drive to Wangduephodrang, where you can view the Dzong and stroll around the market area.
+From there, it’s just 45 minute drive to Wangduephodrang, where you can view the Dzong and stroll around the market area.
 Afternoon drive to Paro for overnight accommodation at the Kichu Resort.

 Your guide will accompany you on the drive to the airport for your international flight.